AnneLew/MGM/doc/ODD.md

-MGM (Macrophytes Growth Model) is a process-based, eco-physiological model simulating the growth of submerged macrophytes under different environemntal conditions.
+MGM (Macrophytes Growth Model) is a process-based, eco-physiological model simulating the growth of submerged macrophytes under different environmental conditions.
 MGM is a simplified re-implementation of Charisma 2.0 (van Nes et al. 2003)in Julia language (Bezanson et al.
 2017).